-- Parent educators shall seek to ensure that each participating family connects with a pediatric medical home and other community services as appropriate - Partnerships or PC+ home visitors shall utilize the PC+ family-centered assessment and/or other formal and informal needs assessments to refer/ link families to additional interventions as necessary and beneficial - either simultaneously or as part of a planned, multi-year service continuum.
-In addition, home visitors shall utilize readiness risk factors to refer and connect families to services they may need or want to strengthen their families and provide optimal development for their preschool children. - 70% of families served must have at least one successful connection per program year. - Home visitors shall maintain (within the designated First Steps Data Collection System) referral records to include information on the outcome/disposition of each First Steps-initiated referral. - Referrals and successful connections shall be entered (within the First Steps Data Collection System) within 5 days of referral.
+- Partnerships or PC+ home visitors shall utilize the PC+ family-centered assessment and/or other formal and informal needs assessments to refer/ link families to additional interventions as necessary and beneficial either simultaneously or as part of a planned, multi-year service continuum.
+In addition, home visitors shall utilize readiness risk factors to refer and connect families to services they may need or want to strengthen their families and provide optimal development for their preschool children. - Given the risk factor profile of children, adults, and families served by First Steps, it is expected that most families will be connected to services in addition to this program.
+Pre-existing connections made prior to the family's involvement with First Steps may count toward this standard.
+Active and sustained efforts to connect families to pediatric medical homes shall be a priority. - 70% of families served must have at least one successful connection per program year. - Home visitors shall maintain (within the designated First Steps Data Collection System) referral records to include information on the outcome/disposition of each First Steps-initiated referral. - Referrals and successful connections shall be entered (within the First Steps Data Collection System) within 7 days of referral.